pluskid/Mocha.jl/examples/AWS/README.md

 machine learning algorithms routinely run on cloud based compute that offers access to cutting edge GPU technology for a tiny cost compared to buying the GPU hardware and running it in your personal or company servers.

-Amazon Web Services (AWS) is one of the most popular cloud based services that provides access to such powerful computers.
+Amazon Web Services (AWS) is one of the most popular cloud based services that provide access to such powerful computers.
 As Mocha and Julia mature I'm sure that a pre-configured Amazon Machine Image (AMI) will emerge to run Mocha in the cloud.
 Now, in October
 2016, such an AMI does not exist, but even when a pre-configured image for Mocha does become available I highly recommend following through this tutorial at least once so you understand how cloud resources are provisioned and configured.